manasealoo/Cephalogenomics/README.md

   * Annotation of genomic elements.
 * 03_Phylogenetics
   * Reconstruction of the amphioxus species tree.
+* 04_ComparativeGenomics
-* 04_ComparativeGenomics (analysis of gene-space novelty in cephalochordates).
+  * Analysis of gene-space novelty in cephalochordates.